Willow-Bot151/Data-Lakehouse-project/week2_python_breakdown.md

         agreed_payment_date from sales order                                                       joins on date_id agreed_delivery_date from sales order table                                                joins on date_id agreed_delievery_location_id    from dim_location                                          joins on location_id

+**Lambda handler to run all of the above code  - processed_lambda_handler.py**

+- loops over all MVP table functions to write parquret to processed bucket